10 a.m. to 4 p.m.

 Nature attraction will focus on conservation of the Great Lakes

 The Detroit Zoological Society has selected Macomb County as the home of the Great Lakes Nature Center, which will focus on the water and wildlife of the Great Lakes.

 The Great Lakes Nature Center will be home to a number of Great Lakes fish, including lake sturgeon and paddle fish – which are now extinct in the Great Lakes – and will focus on conservation efforts for these and other endangered species.
-It will include habitats for native amphibians, reptiles, turtles, small mammals, shorebirds, and birds of prey – many of which will have been rescued and non-releasable, such as sandhill cranes – and will also feature a native butterfly garden.
+It will include habitats for native amphibians, reptiles, small mammals, shorebirds, and birds of prey – many of which will have been rescued and deemed non-releasable, such as sandhill cranes – and will also feature a native butterfly garden.

 The Great Lakes Nature Center will provide the community opportunities to become involved in citizen science programs such as FrogWatch.
 It will also offer programs for learning about the diverse ecosystems that make up the Great Lakes watershed, as well as the environmental protection and economic importance of North America’s freshwater inland seas.
 It will be the largest nature attraction dedicated entirely to the Great Lakes, which hold 20 percent of the world’s accessible fresh water.